A Survey of Multi-View Representation Learning: A Taxonomy on Multi-View Representation Learning

-Both consensus and complementarity principles play important roles in multi-view representation learning.
-A great number of multi-view embedding models are proposed by considering the consistency and complementarity of different views simultaneously, such as multi-modal topic learning \cite{BleiJ03}, multi-view sparse coding \cite{JiaSD10}, multi-view latent space Markov networks \cite{XingYH05,ChenZX10}, and multi-modal deep Boltzmann machines \cite{SrivastavaS12}.
+\textbf{Graphical model-based fusion.} From the generative modeling perspective, the problem of multi-view feature learning can be interpreted as an attempt to learn a compact set of latent random variables that represent a distribution over the observed multi-view data.
+Under this interpretation, $p(x,y,z)$ can be expressed as a probabilistic model over the joint space of the shared latent variables $z$, and the observed two-view data ${x,y}$.
+Representation values are determined by the posterior probability $p(z|x,y)$.
+Representative examples are multi-modal topic learning \cite{BleiJ03}, multi-view sparse coding \cite{JiaSD10}, multi-view latent space Markov networks \cite{XingYH05,ChenZX10}, and multi-modal deep Boltzmann machines \cite{SrivastavaS12}.

-Further, taking collective matrix factorization (CMF) \cite{SinghG08,LongZY07,GunasekarYYC15} for example, it learns shared multi-view representations over the joint space of multi-view data by fully considering both consensus and complementarity principles.
-In particular, a simple form of CMF considers multiple views' data matrices $\{X_{i}\in\mathbb{R}^{n\times d_{i}}\}_{i\in\mathcal{I}}$ of the same row dimensionality, and simultaneously factorizes them based on the following form
+Further, taking probabilistic collective matrix factorization (PCMF) \cite{SinghG08,LongZY07,li2010image,GunasekarYYC15} for example, it learns shared multi-view representations over the joint space of multi-view data to fully exploit the complementary information.
+In particular, a simple form of PCMF considers two views' data matrices $\{X\in\mathbb{R}^{n\times d_{X}},Y\in\mathbb{R}^{n\times d_{Y}}\}$ of the same row dimensionality, and simultaneously factorizes them based on the following probabilistic form